DessertsLab/Sachima/README.md

 # Sachima

 Sachima is a flexiable framework for data-driven apps.
+It's a MIT licensed open source project written in python.
+We creates it because our data-driven requirments changes frequently, and we need data analyst having the ability to change online api and data visulization.

-It helps you build apps that looks great and intelligently.
+Sachima helps you build apps that looks great and intelligently.

 You can use Sachima together with [Superset](https://github.com/apache/incubator-superset), or with [sachima-ui](https://github.com/nocmk2/sachima-ui).